Skip to Main Content

 Overview

-About 1 in 1,000 babies is born with a foot that twists inward, a condition called clubfoot.
-It happens when the tendon and ligaments on the back and inside of the foot are too short and tight.
+About 1 in 1,000 babies is born with a clubfoot, a condition where the foot is turned inward.
+It happens when the muscles of the lower leg are not normal and the tendons and ligaments on the back and inside of the foot are short and tight.
 This pulls the foot down and in, so the toes point toward the opposite leg – sometimes to the point where the sole faces up.
 One or both feet may be affected.
-The condition isn't painful, but it can seriously impair the ability to stand and walk.
-With timely treatment, starting a week or two after birth, the defect can be fully corrected.
+The condition isn't painful at birth, but it can seriously impair the ability to stand and walk as the child grows.
+With timely treatment, starting within the first weeks of life, the defect can be fully corrected.

 In most cases, it's not clear why a baby is born with clubfoot.
 (When there's no known cause, the condition is termed "idiopathic.")
-Clubfoot can run in families, so there may be a genetic component.
+Clubfoot can run in families, so there is a genetic component for some children, but many children with clubfoot have no family member with clubfoot.
 Boys are at higher risk than girls, as are babies whose mothers smoked during pregnancy.
 Some children develop clubfoot because of an underlying condition, such as spina bifida, cerebral palsy or arthrogryposis (conditions involving permanently contracted joints).

 Signs & symptoms